cs1730/csx730-deadlock/README.md

 ### Activity Questions

 This activity is open book, open notes, and asking your instructor questions is allowed.
-You may find the assembly notes provided in recent lecture modules on eLC useful.
+You may find Ch.
+8 of _Operating System Concepts_ by Silberschatz, Gagne, and Galvin useful as a reference.

 1. Modify `SUBMISSION.md` to include the name, UGA ID number, course number (4730 or 6730) for each group member.
 Then, **sign the piece of paper that your instructor has at the front of the room.**

+1. Under "Necessary Conditions" in `SUBMISSION.md`, list and define the four conditions that must hold simnultaneously in a system for a deadlock to arise, according to Silberschatz, Gagne, and Galvin.

-1. Experiment with `deadlock.c`.
+1. Experiment with `deadlock.c` by increasing `NTHREAD` and witnessing deadlocks.

-1. Make sure your program compiles, assembles, and links before continuing.
+   Under the sub-headings of "Resource Allocation Graph" in `SUBMISSION.md`, provide example output produced by the program, the edge set for the resource allocation graph induced by the output, and the observed cycle.
+An example for `NTHREAD = 2` is provided but should be replace with your own example.

 **CHECKPOINT:** Ask your instructor if you have any questions.